raspberrypilearning/getting-started-with-mu/en/step_7.md

 Mu has a debugger that allows you to step through your code line by line and look at what it is doing.
 Let's try it out!

+--- task ---

-- Copy and paste the following program into Mu.
+Copy and paste the following program into Mu.
 It is supposed to count down from 5 to 1.

 ```python
 print("count down")